 Dog trainer Michelle Chan provides expert tips on how to ensure your kids and your new pet get along.

-It’s the time of year when lots of families have added a new pet.
 Finding a pet that’s a good fit for your family is crucial (see Adopting a Dog in Singapore for more on this, mamas), but when you’re ready to bring Fido home to the kiddies there are some key steps to ensure a smooth transition for everyone.
 Please welcome dog trainer Michelle Chan with some timely expert advice, and tune in tomorrow for her tips on introducing a new baby to your pet.

 Having a dog in the family can be very enriching for everyone in the family, especially the children!
 Not only can a family dog help with lessons on being kind to animals, they also provide a unique kind of companionship to children.
 There are many stories of dogs helping kids to gain confidence, encouraging children to speak, and offering comfort to kids to share their feelings.